felixgontier/censeModels/README.md

 ## Eval fast

-Ensure Lorient-1k .npy files are in ./data/
+Ensure Lorient-1k.npy files are in ./data/
 See code for options

     python inference.py --exp TVBCense_Fast